 Its final maximum size will depend on the environment, but a common measurement states over 4 feet.

-It will quickly turn in to a single-species aquarium, unless you provide it with a really large tank or, perhaps, a pond.
+Your tank will quickly turn into a single-species aquarium, unless you provide it with a really large tank or, perhaps, a pond.

 It’s not aggressive by any means and it can be housed with smaller fish such as clown loaches.

-As a juvenile, it can be kept in “shark tank” types of habitat as long as the temperature is lower and the water is not acidic (below 6 pH).
+As juveniles, Chinese high-fin sharks can be kept in “shark tank” types of habitat as long as the temperature is lower and the water is not acidic (below 6 pH).

 Later, when they get bigger a relocation to a koi pond would be a good idea, because of the behavioral similarities they and the koi fish share.